williamalexmorgan/MyCodeAcademyProjects/README.md

 # Welcome to My Portfolio

 My name is Alex and I am a ambitious web developer.
 I am currently working through projects with Code Academy, and currently enrolled in the Web developer tract.
 Below is a demonstration of the knowledge I have acquired through Code Academy, through the final projects in each section.
+Text in each code is provided by Code Academy, however the code for each project is coded by me.
+The projects in each course start from simple and devlop into more complex projects.

 ## Web Development